Beef and Broccoli Noodles in 30 Min! (VIDEO)

 Instructions

-- Slice your beef at an angle to 1/4" wide strips and marinate for 20 minutes with salt, white pepper, baking soda, shaoxing wine, light soy sauce, cornstarch, and neutral oil.
+- Add the beef to a bowl and season with salt, white pepper, baking soda, shaoxing wine, light soy sauce, cornstarch, and neutral oil.
+Mix until combined and marinate for 15 minutes.

 - Premix the sauce in a bowl by combining light soy sauce, dark soy sauce, oyster sauce, sugar, white pepper, sesame oil, MSG, chicken stock, and cornstarch.